hpcw/hpcw.github.io/index.md

 - **Application Lead**: This persona represents an expert in the field with an traditional HPC application (like GROMACS), who **a)** supports a group at his site to run the workload most effective and **b)** iterates on the code itself.
 - **EDU environment**: Use-case where containers might be used to support a teaching environment.
 Removing as many hurdles for the students to get to a topic (like learning how to program MPI).
 - **HPC center SysOps**: System adminstrator at a large HPC site who needs to support a lot of researchers and workloads.
 How can containers help keep workloads portable and performant.
+- **...**: Please get in touch (@CQnib on Twitter, #hpcw channel in hpc-containers.slack.com)] if you have an interesting use-case/persona for us to talk about.

 ## Previous workshops: